The Caberg Duke II is the follow up to the popular SHARP 5 star rated modular/flip up crash helmet, the Duke I.

 Folks also reckon the the visor aperture is slightly narrower than most – not enough to cause any problems though, but you might find it noticeable.

 However, despite a few positive comments like this, overall it’s fair to say the Duke is about average for noise suppression.
 It’s quiet for a modular, but they’re usually noisy compared to full face helmets.

 Ventilation & Visor

-The top vent has a big slider to open/close it and is easy to use even with your winter gloves on.
-They’re not enough to stop the main visor steaming up on its own (they never are) but despite being one of the lower-priced helmets, the Duke comes with a Pinlock anti-fog insert in the box, which is outstanding value and it really does work.
-OK you may get mist creeping in to your peripheral vision if you’re sat in zero degree temperatures, at the lights in the rain – but that’s about it.
-The Pinlock’s a brilliant addition.
+The top vent has a big slider to open/close it and it’s easy to use even with your winter gloves on.
+They’re not enough to stop the main visor steaming up on its own (they never are) but despite being one of the lower-priced helmets, the Duke comes with a Pinlock anti-fog insert in the box, which is outstanding value and, as we always mention, Pinlocks really do work in all but the most extreme circumstances (like if you’re sat in zero degree temperatures, at the lights in the rain – but that’s about it!)

 The Duke comes with a sun visor too – there’s a slider on the top of the lid to open/close it and it can be stopped at any point in between (not all helmets with sun visors can, which is a nuisance for some riders).

 The Duke has been dual-homologated for use on the road in either the full-face position or with the chin bar up – not all are so beware.
 Having said that, I’ve never heard of anyone being stopped by the plod for illegally using their modular helmet, and I reckon plenty of police are probably unaware of this and breaking the law themselves!

 Well one or two folks think it feels a bit cheap and the shell only comes in one size.
 That means if you’re an XS you’ll get the same outer shell size as the XL – which might make it look massive on you.

 Other stuff – Fastener and Communications

-Well it has a nice and easy micrometric fastener which we like very much and it’s also Caberg Just Speak Communicator-ready.
+It has a nice and easy micrometric fastener which we like very much and it’s also Caberg Just Speak Communicator-ready.

-We knew before we started that the Duke looked great on paper and were wondering if it covers off all the basics to make it a good real-world helmet that’s easy to live with.
-And we’re happy to report that it sure does.
-It’s comfortable, light weight and reasonably quiet (for a modular!) and has a host of nice touches that make the Duke a superb all rounder.
+We knew before we started that the Duke II looked great on paper and were wondering if it covers off all the basics to make it a good real-world helmet that’s easy to live with.
+And we’re happy to report that according to owners, it sure does.
+It’s comfortable, light weight and reasonably quiet (for a modular!) and has a host of nice touches that make the Duke 2 a superb all rounder.
 And it all comes at an extremely competitive price too.
 Very well done Caberg – at the time of writing, the Caberg Duke is one of our top-rated flip-up helmets.